oroinc/documentation/user_doc/back_office/sales/price_lists/auto.rst

       | E      | Server  | no             | 5        | 30000      |   -    | item | USD      |
       +--------+---------+----------------+----------+------------+--------+------+----------+

-      The (product filtering expression) is based on a `Symfony2 expression <http://symfony.com/doc/current/components/expression_language/syntax.html>`_ that additionally filters the list of products generated in step 3 to limit the products the price shall apply to.
+      The (product filtering expression) is based on a |Symfony2 expression language| that additionally filters the list of products generated in step 3 to limit the products the price shall apply to.

    d.
 In the **Priority** field, specify the precedence for this rule.
 See `Filters, Priorities, and Matching Units in the Automatically Generated Price List`_ for more information.